RebornOS-Developers/new-cnchi-gnome-based/README.md

 The installer ISO will be in the **out** folder (folder that will be created automatically).

-This installer downloads the cnchi code from the RebornOSrepository.
+This installer downloads the cnchi code from the RebornOS repository.